2011 United Kingdom Alternative Vote referendum: Historical context

 After winning the 1997 general election, the new Labour government consequently set up the Jenkins Commission into electoral reform, supported by the Liberal Democrats, the third party in British politics in recent years and long supporters of proportional representation.
 (The Commission chair, Roy Jenkins, was a Liberal Democrat peer and former Labour minister.)
 The commission reported in September 1998 and proposed the novel alternative vote top-up or AV+ system.
 Having been tasked to meet a "requirement for broad proportionality", the Commission rejected both FPTP, as the status quo, and AV as options.
 It pointed out (chapter 3, para 21) that "the single-member constituency is not an inherent part of the British parliamentary tradition.
-It was unusual until 1885...Until [then] most seats were two-member..." (the English system established in 1276).
+It was unusual until 1885...Until [then] most seats were two-member..." (referring to the English system established in 1276).
 Jenkins rejected AV because "so far from doing much to relieve disproportionality, it is capable of substantially adding to it".
 AV was also described as "disturbingly unpredictable" and "unacceptably unfair".

 However, legislation for a referendum was not put forward.
 Proportional systems were introduced for the new Scottish Parliament and Welsh and London Assemblies, and the supplementary vote was introduced for mayoral elections.
 With House of Lords reform in 1999, AV was introduced to elect replacements for the remaining 92 hereditary peers who sit in the Lords.

 At the next general election in 2001, Labour's manifesto stated that the party would review the experience of the new systems (in Scotland, Wales and Northern Ireland) and the Jenkins report, to assess the possibility of changes to the Commons, which would still be subject to a referendum.
 Electoral reform in the Commons remained at a standstill, although in the Scottish Parliament, a coalition of Labour and the Liberal Democrats introduced STV for local elections in Scotland.

-Pre-election
+Before 2010 general election

 In February 2010, the Labour government (which had been in power since 1997) used its majority to pass an amendment to its Constitutional Reform Bill to include a referendum on the introduction of AV to be held in the next Parliament, citing a desire to restore trust in Parliament in the wake of the 2009 expenses scandal.
 A Liberal Democrat amendment to hold the referendum earlier, and on STV, was defeated by 476 votes to 69.
 There was insufficient time remaining in the term of that Parliament for the Bill to become law before Parliament was dissolved; and so the move was dismissed by several Conservative and Liberal Democrat MPs as a political manoeuvre.

 In the ensuing 2010 general election campaign, the Labour manifesto supported the introduction of AV via a referendum, to "ensure that every MP is supported by the majority of their constituents voting at each election".
 The Liberal Democrats argued for proportional representation, preferably by single transferable vote, and the Conservatives argued for the retention of FPTP.
 Both the Conservatives and Liberal Democrats proposed reducing the number of MPs, while the Conservative Party argued for more equal sized constituencies.